jhlagado/struct-z80/README.md

 _endswitch
 ```

-The way this works is that each case is tested in turn and if the condition is met the `_case` immediately following the test is executed.
-After that execution jumps to `_endswitch`.
+The way this works is that each case is tested in turn and, if a condition is met, the `_case` immediately following the test is executed.
+After that it jumps to `_endswitch`.

-If the condition fails to be met then it falls through to the next test and so on.
+If the condition fails it falls through to the next case and so on.
 If none of the cases execute then it falls through to the final "default" case just before the `_endswitch`.

 The implementation of the switch macro is as follows: